Crusader tank: North Africa

-In Operation Crusader, the two British corps were disposed such that they could not support each other, but it was expected that, as the British outnumbered the German and Italian forces in tanks, the tank against tank battles would be decided in their favour.
-However, in the resulting encounters, Rommel did not put his tanks en masse into action against the British ones, and the large numbers of German anti-tank guns working offensively with the tanks and infantry proved effective.
+In Operation Crusader, the two British corps were disposed such that they could not support each other but it was expected that, as the British outnumbered the German and Italian forces in tanks, the tank against tank battles would be decided in their favour.
+In the fighting, Rommel did not put his tanks en masse into action against the British ones, and the large numbers of German anti-tank guns working offensively with the tanks and infantry proved effective.
 The Germans were mostly equipped with the PaK 38, a long-barrelled 50 mm gun with a range of 1000 yd.
 The Crusader's 2-pounder (40 mm) gun was as effective as the short-barrelled 50 mm of the Panzer III, although it was out-ranged by the short-barrelled 75 mm of the Panzer IV.
-The Italians were mostly equipped mostly with 47 mm anti-tank guns and the M13/40 tanks armed with this gun performed well against the Crusader during this battle.
+The Italians were mostly equipped mostly with 47 mm anti-tank guns and the M13/40 tanks armed with this gun performed well against the Crusader.
 At the First Battle Of Bir El Gobi the Italians destroyed 52 Crusaders.

-Although the Crusader was faster than any tanks it opposed, its potential was limited by a relatively light QF 2-pounder gun, thin armour, and mechanical problems.
+Although the Crusader was faster than any of the tanks it opposed, its potential was limited by a relatively light QF 2-pounder gun, thin armour, and mechanical problems.
 A particular tactical limitation was the lack of a high-explosive shell for the main armament (these existed but were never supplied).
 Axis tank forces developed an extremely effective method of dealing with attacking tank forces by retiring behind a screen of concealed anti-tank guns.
 The pursuing tanks could then be engaged by the artillery.
 With the German anti-tank guns out of range of the tanks' machine guns and without a high-explosive shell to return fire, the tanks were left with the equally unpalatable options of withdrawing under fire or trying to overrun the gun screen.